Asian Pacific Environmental Network (APEN) — $25,000: Transformative Change Grant

-Mujeres Unidas y Activas— $20,000: Transformative Change Grant
+Mujeres Unidas y Activas — $30,000: Transformative Change Grant

 Mujeres Unidas y Activas (MUA) is a grassroots organization of Latina immigrant women with a double mission of promoting personal transformation and building community power for social and economic justice.
 MUA achieves its mission by creating an environment of understanding and confidentiality, empowering and educating its members to provide mutual support, offering trainings to build economic security and leadership, working in diverse alliances on the local, regional, national, and international levels, and organizing campaigns to win immigrant, workers’ and women’s rights.
 This grant supports MUA’s efforts to build the personal leadership and transformative organizing skills of their staff and constituents.

-National Domestic Workers Alliance — $45,000: project support
+National Domestic Workers Alliance — $40,000: Transformative Change Grant

-Partnership for Working Families— $10,000: Transformative Change Grant
+Partnership for Working Families — $25,000: Transformative Change Grant

-Rainforest Action Network (RAN) campaigns for the forests, their inhabitants and the natural systems that sustain life by transforming the global marketplace through grassroots organizing, education and non-violent direct action.
+Rainforest Action Network (RAN) campaigns for the forests, their inhabitants and the natural systems that sustain life by transforming the global marketplace through grassroots organizing, education, and non-violent direct action.
 RAN’s longstanding history of protecting rainforests remains at the heart of their work to confront the climate crisis, just as their ongoing solidarity with frontline and Indigenous communities remains a cornerstone of all their work.
 They assert that we cannot solve the climate crisis without protecting the world’s remaining forests, just as we cannot protect forests without curbing the causes of global warming elsewhere.
 This inescapable truth guides and informs RAN’s work and is the reason that they are dedicated to protecting the world’s remaining old-growth forests, while fighting climate change and accelerating a clean energy transition by ending our addiction to oil and coal.
-This grant supports RAN’s Leadership Team follow-up training with a transformational coach, and helps send two additional RAN staff members to leadership trainings in 2013.
+This grant supports RAN’s continued leadership trainings, staff retreats, and work with outside facilitators to promote transformational practice integration, personal ecology, and contemplative practices supported by natural spaces.

 Rockwood Leadership Institute — $50,000: general support